 In this article, we describe how you can discover and segment-

-Web Push permission states
+Total Web Push Subscribers

-Web Push subscription events
+Web Push Subscriptions

-You can also find out how many users have subscribed to Web Push over a specified time (allowed time filters - in the last X days, in between 2 dates, before a date, after a date and on a date.
+You can also find out how many users have subscribed to Web Push over a specified time (allowed time filters - in the last X days, in between 2 dates, before a date, after a date and on a date).

 MoEngage identifier for this event is "Web User Subscribed".
 You can leave the attribute field empty.

-Web Push migrated Users
+Web Push Un-subscriptions

 In case you have any queries, you can always raise a support request from "Need Help?" drop-down.